SodaWithoutSparkles/revanced-troubleshooting-guide/step-by-step/06-select-patches.md

 ==- Last time I patched un-successfully / Re-patching / not patching for the first time
 1. Click "Select patches" or "Selected patches"
-2. In the select patches view, choose "Default" or "Recommended"
+2. In the select patches view, choose "Default"
 ![default](https://github.com/SodaWithoutSparkles/ReVanced-troubleshooting-guide/blob/main/screenshots/110-select_default.jpg?raw=true)
 !!!danger
 Do NOT disable the default patches unless you are instructed to do so.
 Especially, do **NOT** disable these two: